 The filing of a bankruptcy can reduce your credit score to 0.

 The mere filing of a bankruptcy will not reduce your credit score.
 In fact, your credit score will remain at the same level as it was right before the bankruptcy filing.
 However, your debt-to-income ratio will improve after the bankruptcy discharge is granted and derogatory credit reporting will case.
 In turn, your credit score is likely to improve after the bankruptcy case is complete.

 It may take years to rebuild a credit score that has been damaged by bankruptcy.

-Bankruptcy will improve your income-to-debt ratio, which will increase your credit score rather than decrease it.
-Most bankruptcy filers report a credit score increase of 50 to 100 points in the first year after their bankruptcy discharge.
+Bankruptcy will improve your debt-to-income ratio, which will likely increase your credit score rather than decrease it.

 Creditors do not lend to individuals who have been through bankruptcy.

 Auto loans and credit card lines become available to individuals in bankruptcy almost immediately after the bankruptcy filing.
 Again, this is due to the improvement in the debt-to-income ratio, which predicts a better ability to repay.